Horea94/Fruit-Images-Dataset/src/image_classification/readme.md

   Make sure you have the latest version of tensorflow installed.
 Instalation guide [here](https://www.tensorflow.org/install/).

+  In order to run the project from the command line, first make sure the PYTHONPATH  system  variable  contains  the  path  to  the  root directory.
+Ensure that the utils/constants.py contains the proper paths.

 ### Bundle images into tf record files ###

 Use the [utils/build_image_data.py](utils/build_image_data.py) script to generate the train-00000-of-00001 and validation-00000-of-00001 tfrecords file which are needed for the train and test scripts.

 In the [utils/build_image_data.py](utils/build_image_data.py) file you can modify the path to the dataset, the location where the tfrecords are saved and the path to the labels file.
 The labels file contains the labels(names of folders) from the dataset that you want to include in the tfrecord files, each label must be on a newline.

 Alternatively, the build_image_data.py can be run from the command line like this: